The Problem With Scheduling Time Instead of Energy

 Here is the tracking protocol:

 Create a simple spreadsheet or use a notes app with columns for time, energy rating, and context.
+As the Asian Efficiency team explains in their work on ultradian cycles, anchoring each entry to a natural break — a meal, a meeting ending, or a coffee refill — keeps the habit consistent without interrupting flow [3].
 Every hour during your waking work time, rate your energy from 1-10 where 1 is barely functional and 10 is peak alertness and capacity.
 Also note what you did that hour, what you ate, and how much sleep you got the night before.

 Do not overthink this.
 A 1-2 second rating per hour takes less than 30 seconds total per day.
 The act of pausing hourly also makes you aware of energy fluctuations you normally ignore.
 “I thought my afternoon was flat but I actually peak again around 4pm on days after a 7-hour sleep” is the kind of insight two weeks of tracking reveals.